MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-database-upload-data.md

 ## Create a Cosmos DB resource for NoSQL API

-Complete the steps in this [Cosmos DB quickstart](/azure/cosmos-db/nosql/quickstart-nodejs?tabs=azure-portal%2Cwindows#create-an-azure-cosmos-db-account) with the following caveats:
+Complete the **Create an Azure Cosmos DB account** step in this [Cosmos DB quickstart](/azure/cosmos-db/nosql/quickstart-nodejs?tabs=azure-portal%2Cwindows#create-an-azure-cosmos-db-account) with the following caveats:

 * Use the resource group you created for this tutorial series.
 * Copy the **resource name** and **key** for Cosmos DB to use in the next step.